Cardiff set for prestigious yacht race

 The round-the-world yacht race is expected to arrive in Wales for the first time in its history on Monday.

-The 3,300-mile transatlantic leg of the Volvo Ocean Race will finish in Cardiff as it returns to Europe for the first time since the event began in October.
+The 3,300-nautical mile transatlantic leg of the Volvo Ocean Race ends in Cardiff as it returns to Europe for the first time since it began in October.

 A race village will open in Cardiff Bay on Sunday and teams will stay for two weeks before the penultimate leg to Gothenburg in Sweden starts on 10 June.